mykcryptodev/wishlist/docs/PRICE_COMPARISON_IMPLEMENTATION.md

 ## Overview

 The price comparison feature allows users to pay a small fee ($0.05 in crypto) to search Google Shopping for the best prices on their wishlist items.
-The implementation uses **direct SerpAPI integration** to access Google Shopping results and returns the top 5 cheapest options.
+The implementation uses **direct SerpAPI integration** to access Google Shopping results and returns **all relevant results** (typically 8-20 stores) sorted by price.

 **Implementation Choice**: We use direct SerpAPI (not x402 proxy) for simplicity, reliability, and faster response times.
 See [SERPAPI_DIRECT_IMPLEMENTATION.md](./SERPAPI_DIRECT_IMPLEMENTATION.md) for rationale.